Division of Environmental Quality Director: Kyra Moore

 Asbestos is a naturally occurring mineral fiber that was widely used in many different products, especially building materials, until the 1970s.
 It is still manufactured in some products today.
 Asbestos can cause many health problems, including lung cancer.
 Before demolition or renovation activities begin in a regulated structure, a Missouri-certified asbestos inspector must conduct an inspection.

 If asbestos is found, it will probably need to be removed by a Missouri-registered asbestos abatement contractor.
 All demolition projects must send notification to the department along with a copy of the inspection report at least 10 working days before demolition begins.
 This must be done even if no asbestos was found in the structure.
-More details about asbestos is available in the fact sheet Asbestos: What is it and why is it a concern?
-Fact Sheet - PUB2077.
+More details about asbestos is available in the fact sheet Asbestos: What is it and why is it a concern? - PUB2077.

 Open Burning

 The burning of any material that allows particles, such as smoke and ash, to go directly into the air without going through a stack or chimney is called open burning.
 Open burning can produce toxic emissions that are harmful to health and the environment.
 The department allows open burning for some agricultural and land-clearing purposes, as well as for recreational and household purposes (some restrictions may apply).
 Certain cities and counties restrict open burning, so check with local authorities before burning.
 The open burning of any waste from businesses is usually not permitted, however, there may be some exceptions.
 Open burning permits may be required in some situations.
-For more information about open burning and location specific information, see the Open Burning Under Missouri Regulations Fact Sheet - PUB2047.
+For more information about open burning and location specific information, review Facts on Open Burning Under Missouri Regulations - PUB2047.
 If there is a question about whether open burning is allowed in a certain situation, call the Department of Natural Resources.

 Freon Servicing